DocuWare/Intellix/doc/installation_en.md

   with a containerized SQL Server.
 You can also continue with the installed SQL Server.
 Find the details at [Installation of the Database Server](#installation-of-the-database-server).

-## Appendix

-### Overview of the Intelligent Indexing Script Files
+## Overview of the Intelligent Indexing Script Files

 - `Install-Docker.ps1` and `Install-IIS.ps1`: Scripts for installing Docker and the IIS web server

 - `Update-Intellix.ps1`, `Start-Intellix.ps1`, `Stop-Intellix.ps1`: Scripts for updating,
   starting, and stopping Intelligent Indexing

-- `Show-IntellixLogs.ps1`: Scripts for displaying log outputs of Intelligent Indexing and the SolR full text search
+- `Show-IntellixLogs.ps1`: Scripts for displaying log outputs of Intelligent Indexing

-- `setup/Setup-Intellix.ps1`: Scripts for displaying log outputs of Intelligent Indexing and the SolR full text search
+- `setup/Setup-Intellix.ps1`: Installation script